 South Carolina doesn’t have any specific laws regarding the removal of squatters.
 Every landowner who wishes to remove a squatter will need to go through a judicial eviction process in order to get a squatter off of their property.

-There is also no provisions for disabled landowners in South Carolina law, only that a ‘legal’ disability in this case only extends to the underaged or legally incompetent/insane.
+There are no provisions for disabled landowners in South Carolina.
+The only “legal disability” in this case only extends to the underaged or legally incompetent/insane.
 Each adverse possession claim brought against a landowner of this description will be examined on an individual basis, as there is no standard.

+If the squatter does not vacate the landowner can apply for a Rule (or Order) to Show Cause.
 A hearing will be scheduled shortly after, and the landowner and the squatter will be summoned to appear.
-Unless the squatter has a very good defense, it is not likely that the judge will rule in their favor.
-Most squatter eviction cases will be ruled in favor of the landowner.
+The squatter must respond to the Ruel (or Order) to Show Cause, if there is no response, the court will rule in favor of the landowner.